 Program Philosophy and Benefits

-At Valley Behavioral Health System, we pride ourselves on always putting the patient first.
+At our mental health rehab center, we pride ourselves on always putting the patient first.
 We make it our goal to be held accountable for meeting the needs of every patient who walks through our doors.
 We hard to ensure that you are provided with excellent, life-changing treatment that is centered on you.
 Additionally, we promote personal growth and self-awareness in order to help our clients experience true wellness.
 All of our patients are treated by a multidisciplinary team consisting of therapists, social workers, psychiatric nurses and nurse practitioners, recreational specialists, educational specialists, and other qualified mental health professionals who all work under the direct supervision of board-certified psychiatrists.
 Our staff is dedicated to providing you with the best possible care available.

 Types of Treatment Offered at Valley Behavioral

-When you arrive at Valley Behavioral Health System you will start the admissions process by completing a comprehensive assessment with one of our intake specialists.
+When you arrive at our behavioral health rehab center you will start the admissions process by completing a comprehensive assessment with one of our intake specialists.
 All results will be reviewed by our psychiatrist who will make a recommendation for your appropriate level of care.
 Once the admissions process has been completed, an individualized treatment plan will be developed which will help guide you through your stay.
 We use a variety of therapeutic techniques which will all be tailored to meet the needs identified in your treatment plan.
 Examples of these various therapeutic techniques are:

 Individual therapy: Individual therapy sessions are held on a one-to-one basis where your will meet in a confidential setting with a therapist.
 Individual sessions are held once per week, and can be spent gradually exposing yourself to thoughts, feelings, and situations that remind you of the trauma.
 Additionally, time can be spent identifying upsetting thought and replacing them with more appropriate views of the world.